List of The Grudge characters: Renee

 Renee (portrayed by Laura Giosh) is the mother of the silent Brenda and one of the few tenants left in the apartment.
 Because the Kimble family deaths frightened Brenda and because Brenda continuously saw Kayako and Toshio, she finally decided to move out of the apartments.
 She had no ill feelings towards Max, as they were on good terms with her moving out.
 Renee tries to get Brenda to talk over a Chinese food dinner but she remains unresponsive.
 She prepares Brenda a bath to help her relax, and while unpacking at her new home she hears a struggle in the bathroom and discovers Brenda has vanished.
 It is unknown what became of her, but because she had lived in the cursed apartment, it's highly likely that she was later killed.

 Ben

 Ben (portrayed by Mike Straub) is a security guard and the assistant of Dr. Sullivan.
 After he sees Kayako kill Jake through the camera, he calls to Dr. Sullivan and both are shocked to see Jake's mangled corpse.
 Later when Kayako is chasing Dr. Sullivan, Dr. Sullivan begs him to open the door to save her, but he was busy cleaning the floor and did not hear her.

 Mr. Praski

 Mr. Praski (portrayed by Michael McCoy) is Max's boss.
 He wanted to give the apartment to a company due to the deaths, disappearances, the leaving tenants, and the loss of money, but he settled to give Max one last chance.
 After Gretchen's death he views Max as unfit to be landlord and fires him.
 A possessed Max pushes him into a pile of bricks.
 Shortly after the incident, Toshio kills him in his car.

+He is the American counterpart of Detective Kamio of Ju-On: The Curse.